 Prayer is central to our lives.
-Anything we do in response to God's movement is prayer - this includes kneeling at our bedsides, serving at the homeless shelter, singing songs of praise, sitting in silence just listening, and so many other responses that it would take a lifetime to list them all.
+Anything we do in response to God's movement is prayer - this includes kneeling at our bedsides, serving at the homeless shelter, advocating for equal justice, singing songs of praise, and sitting in silence just listening, among about a million other responses.
 The more we strive to be responsive to God's call in our lives, the more we will be praying, and the more central will God be as we move through our days.